ccmarris/dhcp_option_encoding/README.rst

 Aknowledgements
 ---------------

-Thanks to John Steele, John Neerdael and Sif for their input and thanks to Don Smith for the vendor examples.
+Thanks to John Steele, John Neerdael and Sif Baksh for their input and thanks to Don Smith for the vendor examples.